 "This is definitely a good idea to keep us all on track to replace that head every three months," Doniger said.

 Best electric toothbrushes for kids

-Kevin J. Donly, DDS, also recommended buying kids the Oral-B electric brush.
 “Some companies make smaller toothbrush heads for their children's electric toothbrushes, such as Oral-B, which is easier to fit into a child's mouth,” he said.
-“We know electric toothbrushes are better than manuals, but I’m not aware of any published research that compares electric toothbrushes effectiveness in children.”

 The Colgate Magik Smart Toothbrush is app-enabled and specifically designed to make brushing fun.
 By navigating fun games and tasks on the smartphone app, kids can learn to more effectively brush their teeth.
-This pack comes with a toothbrush holder, a phone holder and a kids' toothbrush with extra soft bristles.
+This pack comes with a toothbrush holder, a phone holder and a kid-sized toothbrush with extra-soft bristles.